What is Neil Patel’s Net Worth and How Did He Get It There?

 What Contributes to Neil Patel's Net Worth?

 Neil Patel is a prime example of the first-mover's advantage.
-Since he's been in the game for so long, he has a reputation that is synonymous with online marketing as a whole.
+Since he's been in the game for so long, he has a reputation that is synonymous with SEO skills and online marketing as a whole.

 As such, he's able to leverage his personal brand to great effect.